 figshare allows users to upload any file format to be made visualisable in the browser so that figures, datasets, media, papers, posters, presentations and filesets can be disseminated in a way that the current scholarly publishing model does not allow.

 Information on the internal experts of the University of Oulu and their activities.
+Only in internal use.
 Instructions

 Information on publications by Finnish universities from 2011.
 Instructions